Federal Signal Corporation: History

 By 1961, Federal Sign and Signal had gone public, trading on the NASDAQ market.
-This was when new products started being manufactured and sold, such as the Federal Signal Model 2.
+This was when new products started being manufactured and sold, such as the Federal Signal STH-10.
+In 1962, the company merged with Electrical Products Corporation, a sign manufacturer based in Los Angeles.

 In 1976, the company became Federal Signal Corporation.

 On Feb 22, 2000, Federal Signal Corporation announced the signing of a definitive agreement for the acquisition of P.C.S.
 Company.

 On June 27, 2005, Federal Signal Corporation announced the signing of a joint venture agreement to establish a Chinese company, Federal Signal (Shanghai) Environmental & Sanitary Vehicle Company Limited, based near Shanghai, China.

 On February 29, 2016, Federal Signal announced the signing of a definitive agreement for the acquisition of Canada's largest infrastructure-maintenance equipment supplier Joe Johnson Equipment (1), and the rights to the name and company.

 On May 8, 2017, Federal Signal announced the acquisition of Truck Bodies and Equipment International (TBEI), making it the owner of six dump body and trailer brands, including Crysteel, Duraclass, Rugby Manufacturing, Ox Bodies, Travis and J-Craft.

 On July 2, 2019, Federal Signal completed the acquisition of the assets and operations of Mark Rite Lines Equipment Company, Inc., a manufacturer of road-marking equipment. along with HighMark Traffic Services, Inc., which provides road-marking services in Montana.
 The signing of the purchase agreement was previously announced on May 14, 2019.

 On November 17, 2022, Federal Signal announced the signing of a definitive agreement to acquire substantially all the assets and operations of Blasters, Inc. (“Blasters”), a leading manufacturer of truck-mounted waterblasting equipment, for an initial purchase price of $14 million, subject to post-closing adjustments.
 In addition, there is a contingent earn-out payment of up to $8 million.

+On February 12, 2025, Federal Signal announced the acquisition of Waterblasting, LLC, owner of Hog Technologies ("Hog"), a leading U.S. manufacturer of truck-mounted road-marking, line-removal, and waterblasting equipment for an initial purchase price of $78.1 million.
+The initial purchase price, which was funded through existing cash on hand and borrowings under the Company's revolving credit facility, was subject to certain customary adjustments for working capital and debt-like items.
+In addition, there was a contingent earn-out opportunity included of up to $15 million, based on the achievement of specified financial targets during 2025.
+Additionally, Federal Signal entered into a definitive agreement to acquire Hog's primary manufacturing facility in Stuart, Florida for $14.5 million.

+Discontinued products

+Federal Signal STH-10

+The Federal Signal STH-10 is a discontinued omnidirectional siren produced by Federal Signal over a span of 50 years.
+It has twelve ports with a 10 horsepower AC Motor.
+Most examples are still around today.